async-profiler/async-profiler/README.md

   Useful for finding Java heap memory leaks.

 * `--lock N` - lock profiling threshold in nanoseconds (or other units).
-  In lock profiling mode, record contended locks that the JVM has waited for longer than the specified duration.
+  In lock profiling mode, sample contended locks when total lock duration overflows the threshold.

 * `-j N` - sets the maximum stack depth.
 The default is 2048.
   Example: `asprof -j 30 8983`